 At that time over 2,500 participants from 12 different countries (Slovakia, Estonia, Poland, Romania, Hungary, Malta, Croatia, France, United Kingdom, Portugal, Spain and Italy) were able to join Progetto Filippide’s operators spread across Italy and take part in training sessions in sailing, swimming and athletics.
 Italian municipalities, as well as local sports associations, schools and volunteer associations, were also involved in organising the event.

-The association Progetto Filippide, created in December 2014 at the initiative of Autism-Europe member Association Diversamente Onlus from Sardinia, is recognised by the Italian Paralympic Committee and was awarded the ECAP project within the framework for Not-For-Profit European Sport Events being promoted by the European Union.
+The association Progetto Filippide, created in December 2014 at the initiative of Autism-Europe member Association Diversamente Onlus from Sardinia, is recognised by the Italian Paralympic Committee and was awarded the ECAP project within the framework of Not-For-Profit European Sport Events being promoted by the European Union.
 Since it was founded, it has used sport as a means for the inclusion of autistic people and, above all, has defended sport as a way to generate spaces of equality.